 For each selected UE, the gNB-DU may send CELL TRAFFIC TRACE message to the gNB-CU-CP in the F1 UE associated signalling, including Trace ID for MDT.

 5. Upon reception of a CELL TRAFFIC TRACE message from F1, the gNB-CU-CP shall send CELL TRAFFIC TRACE message to the AMF for this UE, including Trace ID for MDT.
 The AMF forwards Trace ID and UE identity to the TCE.
+If the IDC information is available for the UE, the gNB-CU-CP shall send it to the TCE for polluted MDT data filtering.

 Next Change